santiagortiiz/Linkedin-Python-Parallelism-Concurrency/4 locks/1 reentrant lock.md

 # Reentrant mutex/lock
-- There may be time when a program need to lock a mutex multiple times before unlocking it, in that case you should use a reentrar mutex to prevent deadlocks
+- There may be time when a program need to lock a mutex multiple times before unlocking it, in that case you should use a reentrant mutex to prevent deadlocks
 - Type of mutex that can be locked multiple times by the same process or thread
 - Internally, it keeps track of how many time it's been locked by the owning thread